anzbert/maschine_map_externals/README.md

 ## Credits

-- [Crybo](https://www.youtube.com/@crybo) for making his mappings available on Youtube.
+- [Crybo](https://www.youtube.com/@crybo) for making his mappings available on Youtube and the Maschine forum.
 - [ozon](https://community.native-instruments.com/profile/36333/ozon) for sharing his mapping on the Maschine forum.
 - [polynil](https://community.native-instruments.com/profile/polynil) for sharing his mapping on the Maschine forum.